Make Time for Productive Work

 This interview was edited and rewritten for clarity by Destiny Goh, Marketing Communications Executive.

-Your Thinking: Changing the Impossible
+Your Thinking: Changing The Impossible

 It’s undeniable that intelligence, talent, and ability have long defined what makes successful people tick.
 But there is something else far greater: their ability to rethink and unlearn what they value and make up most of their identity.
 Once challenged, doubt often leads to curiosity and the discovery of new knowledge.
-Grant, organisational psychologist and author of Think Again, wrote, “If knowledge is power, knowing what we don’t know is wisdom.”
+Grant, organisational psychologist and author of Think Again, wrote, “If knowledge is power, knowing what we don’t know is wisdom.

 There was a time when intelligent people were worshipped by the accolades that lined their shelves, the Ivy Leagues they attended, the number of groundbreaking research papers written, and so on.